Nerpassevera/task-list-front-end/README.md

 A frontend React-based application for managing tasks in a full-stack project.
 This frontend interacts with a backend API and a PostgreSQL database to provide task management functionality.

+## About the Project

+This project is part of the coursework for [Ada Developers Academy](https://adadevelopersacademy.org/), created to practice and strengthen skills in full-stack development.
+It focuses on building a task management application with a frontend, backend, and database integration.

 ## Project Overview

 This project is part of a full-stack application that includes: